Nikolai Yanushkevich: Biography

 Yanushkevich apparently played only a minor role in the opening campaigns of the war.
 According to Stone both he and the Supreme Commander, Grand Duke Nikolai Nikolaevich, were mere figureheads—command of the Russian armies was effectively exercised by the ostensible third-in-command, Quartermaster-General Yu.
 N. Danilov, a close associate of Sukhomlinov.
 Danilov was supported by a staff of fifteen whereas Yanushkevich had a single adjutant and spent part of his time developing his taste for pornography.
 According to the Russian Minister of War Sukhomlinov in his memoirs he did not, all the briefing with through the hands of Nikolai Yanushkevich, his assistant.
-The deeply anti-Semitic Yanushkevich, however, played a leading role in the savage pogroms and deportations to Siberia of Jews, Muslims, and ethnic Germans that accompanied the so-called "Great Retreat" of 1915.
+The deeply anti-Semitic Yanushkevich, however, played a leading role in the savage pogroms and deportations to Siberia of Jews, Muslims, and ethnic Germans that accompanied, but also preceded, the so-called "Great Retreat" of 1915.

 Yanushkevich was dismissed from his post in September 1915 as Tsar Nicholas II took personal charge of the Russian armies, with M.V.
 Alekseev as his chief of staff.
 At the insistence of Grand Duke Nikolai Nikolaevich, Yanushkevich continued to serve as his chief of staff after the latter's dismissal as supreme commander and appointment to the post of Viceroy of the Caucasus.

 Retired from active service after the February Revolution, at the start of 1918 Yanushkevich was arrested in Mogilev and sent to Petrograd but was killed by his guards en route.